 We need to ingest it to survive, we need it to bathe, and our bodies are composed of more than 55 percent water.

 As a result, the fear of water seems almost impossible, but it exists, and it can be hazardous to live with it.

 Hydrophobia is an intense and irrational fear of water that can be diagnosed commonly in childhood and should be treated as soon as possible.

 Certain types of hydrophobia can also appear in later stages of rabies contraction, which would require treatment immediately.

-Someone with this condition may be afraid of anything that has to do with water, including the use of faucets and showers.
+Someone with this condition may be afraid of anything that has to do with water, including faucets and showers.

-Water is one of the most important elements of life and it is impossible to escape from it.
+Water is one of the essential elements of life, and it is impossible to escape from it.

 Hydrophobia can seriously affect the patient, as it can cause constant fear in their daily lives.

 Hydrophobia is classified as a specific anxiety disorder according to the DSM-5 (the manual for the classification of mental disorders).

 Specific phobias are disorders in which the patient feels an irrational and excessive fear of something specific.